Haidra-Org/hordelib/docs/comfyui-bridge.md

 lane split the same way: it returns a `SampleStageResult` (the LATENT plus the record read off the stage run's artifact), because the sample and the decode that produces the image run in different processes and a bare `bytes` return would drop the record at the split.

+## Solver options

+The stock `KSampler` node exposes the sampler name and the schedule, and nothing else.
+The tuning arguments the sampler functions themselves take (`eta`, `s_noise`, `s_churn` with its `s_tmin`/`s_tmax` sigma window, `solver_type`, and the multistep `order`/`max_order`) have no graph inputs, so they can only be reached where the sampler object is built.
+That is the same `comfy.samplers.ksampler(name, extra_options)` call upstream's dedicated per-sampler nodes make;
+`SamplerCustom` only runs a `SAMPLER` it is handed.

+`hordelib/pipeline/payload.py` maps the payload's `sampler_*` fields onto the upstream argument names, `hordelib/execution/sampler_options.py` holds them for the duration of one run, and the `ksampler` hijack merges them into the options the factory receives.
+A sampler is only handed arguments its own function signature declares, because an unaccepted keyword raises `TypeError` from inside graph execution rather than at the call site. `option_bounds` is the one place per-sampler ranges are consulted; the values a sampler cannot use are held inside its range instead of dropped, so the request keeps the control it asked for.
+Every field defaults to unset, and an unset run builds samplers exactly as before.

+## Sigma schedules with no name

+`comfy.samplers.calculate_sigmas` resolves a schedule name through `SCHEDULER_HANDLERS`, which holds the schedules computable from the model's sigma range.
+Align Your Steps and GITS are not in it: both are measured tables rather than functions, and upstream exposes each as a node emitting SIGMAS, which only the custom-sampler graph shape consumes.
+The graphs here name their schedule on a `KSampler` or `BasicScheduler` input instead.

+They are therefore carried beside the graph. `hordelib/execution/sigma_schedules.py` holds the requested schedule for one run, `comfy.samplers.calculate_sigmas` is patched to supply it, and the graph's own scheduler input carries `SIGMA_GENERATOR_GRAPH_SCHEDULE` because an input outside the node's declared list fails prompt validation for the whole graph.
+The patched function is the seam because both graph shapes reach it: `KSampler` calls it as a module global, `BasicScheduler` as a module attribute.
+The tables and the interpolation are imported from the pinned `comfy_extras` modules rather than copied, so a schedule computed here is the one its node would have produced.

+Align Your Steps noise levels were measured per model family, so the request carries the family resolved from the model's baseline (`ALIGN_YOUR_STEPS_MODEL_TYPES`).
+A baseline with no published levels is refused rather than served another family's schedule.
+GITS tables are keyed by coefficient and hold for any model, so it needs no family.

+## Flow-model shift

+Flow-matching models take a timestep shift that moves where the sampler spends its steps.
+The qwen graph already carries `ModelSamplingAuraFlow`, so the payload's `flow_shift` sets that node's input;
+flux graphs get a `ModelSamplingFlux` inserted between the model (or the last LoRA) and the sampling nodes, with `base_shift` and `max_shift` set equal so the node's area interpolation is constant and the requested value is the shift the model runs with.
+Unset leaves every graph exactly as it was.

 ## Custom nodes: classic and V3